oouadani1/ma-bikeshare-coverage/README.md

 ## Key Finding

 **About 20% of Massachusetts residents — roughly 1.4 million people — live within a 10-minute walk (~800m) of a docked bikeshare station.**

+Among residents aged 50 and older, approximately 15% — roughly 338,000 people — live within walking distance of a station.

 ---